 I highly recommend making this at least the day before you plan to serve it.
 I know that isn't always possible, but I really do find it makes a big difference.
 It kind of goes from one dimensional and spicy, to a bit more complex the next day.
 With that being said, I will eat it myself the same day, but if I was serving it to others, I'd be planning a head a bit.

 How I Garnish My Vegan Black Bean Chili

 I like to garnish my chili with shredded vegan cheddar, sour cream, and chopped scallions.
 Of course use whatever you like best, but since this is a veggie chili, I find adding some richness to finish it off enhances the dish.

 My Jalapeño Cheddar Biscuits!! (pictured below)

-In this recipe I use three different ingredients to give the baked beans their "smoky flavour".
+Baked Beans!!!!
+Baked beans are something I grew up with.
+I don't think my mums would have been vegan friendly, but my version of course is.
+These baked beans are sweet and smoky and I love them along side a loaf of my mums recipe for oatmeal brown bread.
+To give my baked beans their smoky flavour without using pork, I use three different ingredients.
 Liquid smoke, chipotle in adobo & smoked paprika.
 My logic is that it will give the final dish more complexity than if I just used one of the ingredients.
 This was an easy choice because I always have these things on hand.
 I use smoked paprika in many recipes on my blog.
 Chipotle in adobo I use in my black bean chili.
 Liquid smoke I use to make Coconut Bacon in my Caesar Salad.

 Hey!
 I'm Trisha